Skip to main content

 Reimagining living cells and genomes as devices for recording complex biological information over time.

 Researchers at the Seattle Hub for Synthetic Biology are building cellular recording technology that records and captures live data from millions of cells responding to their environment at the scale of the whole organism.
 Using reverse genetics, the research goes a step further, systematically altering or perturbing genes to illuminate which genes cause which downstream changes.
-The work is focused on developing a research tool that could someday spawn diagnostic or clinical tools to not just observe, but actively intervene to treat disease in real time.
+The work is focused on developing a research tool that could someday spawn diagnostic or clinical tools not just to observe, but actively intervene to treat disease in real time.
+Unlocking this insight has the potential to revolutionize how we diagnose and ultimately treat illnesses and will provide unprecedented clarity into how our environment shapes our fundamental biology.
 Core technologies involved in this research include, DNA Typewriter and ENGRAM, which were both developed as part of the Allen Discovery Center for Cell Lineage Tracing in Jay Shendure’s lab at UW Medicine.

 “Imagine being able to put a smart watch into each of your cells to record the genome itself and everything that cell is experiencing.”